 meet nigeria’s most famous gay activist

 Bisi Alimi grew up gay in Nigeria, home to some of most draconian laws against LGBT people.
-The law currently forbids same sex relationships, same sex shows of affection in public and criminalises anyone who does not report known homosexuals.
+The nation currently forbids same sex relationships, same sex shows of affection in public and criminalizes anyone who does not report known homosexuals.
 It was in that highly intolerant culture that Alimi, already a vocal HIV activist, took the extraordinary step of coming out as gay on Nigerian national television in 2004.
-He was immediately ostracised and his life threatened.
+He was immediately ostracized and his life threatened.

-Alimi sought refugee status in the UK where he has remained, gaining citizenship and becoming a campaigner for change in his homeland where the law has become increasingly homophobic.
-Now he is subject of a new documentary by filmmaker Joe Cohen called The Boy from Mushin (currently the subject of a Kickstarter campaign to complete), which charts his extraordinary life journey from Nigeria and his new life as a black, gay immigrant in Britain.
-Here, Alimi talks to i-D about his life, the film and how the LGBT community at home survives by way of extravaganzas.
+Alimi sought refugee status in the UK where he has remained, gained citizenship, and become a campaigner for change in his homeland where the law has become increasingly homophobic.
+Now, he is subject of a new documentary by filmmaker Joe Cohen called The Boy from Mushin (currently the subject of a Kickstarter campaign to complete), which charts his extraordinary life journey from Nigeria and his new life as a black, gay immigrant in Britain.
+Here, Alimi talks to i-D about his life, the film, and how the LGBT community at home survives by way of extravaganzas.

-I was born into a mixed religion family - my mum is Christian and my dad Muslim - in a highly deprived area of Lagos.
+I was born into a mixed religion family -- my mom is Christian and my dad Muslim -- in a highly deprived area of Lagos.
 I was creative from an early age.
 I knew I was into acting from age seven.
 Being creative got me into a lot of trouble but was also my escape route.
 When I experienced my first depression because of my sexuality at 16, which then led me to attempt suicide, creativity was the only thing I could turn to.
 Drama and dance helped me deal with who I was.

-Can you describe the gay scene in Nigeria at that time?
+Describe the gay scene in Nigeria at that time.

 How did you become a HIV activist?